 |Mark the difference:|

-The first two constructions are again examples of the dative (thread and child, respectively) describing the ‘raw material’ onto which the accusative, the properties of being lace or goose, respectively, are imposed.
+The first two constructions are again examples of the dative (thread and child, respectively) describing the ‘raw material’ onto which the properties of being lace or goose, respectively, are imposed.
 Predicatives of this type are called resultative (describing the result of an action) in Indo-European grammars.
 On the other hand, some predicatives do not imply ‘making’ something, but rather describe an inherent property of a subject or object; these are called depictive.
-We met this situation in last sentence, which is an absorption of the second accusative of mìl childyÌ gooseÌy. – an accusative coordination, equating ‘goose’ and ‘child’.
+This is exemplified in the last sentence, which is an absorption of the second accusative of mìl cnyÌ RÌjy. make-cons1 child-acc-acc2 goose-acc-acc2. – an accusative coordination, equating ‘goose’ and ‘child’.
 (The term ‘resultative’ should not be confused with topicalisation of the consequence, which is expressed by the consecutive case.)

-From the latter example we can also derive the bracket gooseÌ childÌy. and the inverted compound gooseychildÌ. ‘child goose, young goose’ – compare these compounds from brackets.
+From the latter example we can also derive the bracket RÌj cnÌy. goose-acc1 child-acc-acc2. and the inverted compound RyjcnÌ. goose-acc-child-acc1., both meaning ‘child goose, young goose’ – compare these compounds from brackets.